Kalcode/neural-net/README.md

 - Implementation of a basic neural network in TypeScript
 - Utilizes Bun for fast execution and development
 - Designed for learning and experimentation
-- Demonstrates solving the XOR problem using a neural network
+- Demonstrates solving various logic gate problems and the Iris classification task using neural networks

+## Example Problems

+This project includes several examples to demonstrate the capabilities of our neural network implementation:

+1. XOR Problem: A classic non-linearly separable problem that requires a hidden layer to solve.
+2. AND Gate: A simple linearly separable problem.
+3. NAND Gate: The inverse of the AND gate.
+4. OR Gate: Another linearly separable problem.
+5. Half Adder: A combination of XOR and AND gates, demonstrating more complex logic.
+6. Iris Classification: A multi-class classification problem using the famous Iris dataset.

+Each of these examples showcases different aspects of neural network learning and application.

-## XOR Problem
+### XOR Problem

 The XOR (exclusive OR) problem is a classic example used to demonstrate the capability of neural networks.
 The XOR function takes two binary inputs and returns 1 if exactly one of the inputs is 1, and 0 otherwise.
 The truth table for XOR is: